predix-ui/predix-ui/_pages/develop/map.md

 src='//codepen.io/talimarcus/embed/BYxyNb/?height=265&theme-id=0&default-tab=html,result&embed-version=2'
 frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'></iframe>

+# Geospatial Data Formats

+Geospatial data is available in many different formats.
+This can make it confusing to choose which data format to use in your application.
+Some formats are open, while others are proprietary to specific vendors.
+Some formats express data in plain text, while others are encoded and require specific libraries to translate them.
+One geospatial data format that has gained popularity in recent years is GeoJSON.
+GeoJSON is a very simple open format that expresses data in plain text and has been adopted by a wide range of vendor and tools.
+Lots of data sources are available as GeoJSON.

+Px-map doesn’t prescribe what data format its developers should use, but GeoJSON has many advantages, and there is dedicated support for it within px-map.

-# Understanding GeoJSON
+## Understanding GeoJSON

 GeoJSON is a JSON-based format used to represent a variety of geographic data structures.
-You can use GeoJSON to represent geometry (e.g. Points, Polygons), features, or feature collections.
+You can use GeoJSON to represent geometry (e.g. points, lines, areas), features, or feature collections.
 GeoJSON is always composed of a single object, and that object must have a member with the name "type."
 The type refers to the type of GeoJSON object and must be one of: `"Point"`, `"MultiPoint"`, `"LineString"`,